- FitzGerald Law Company - https://www.fitzgeraldlawcompany.com -

 U.S. Legal Permanent Residents may file family based residency immigration petitions on behalf of the following family members:

-• Green Card / U.S. Residency for spouse of U.S. citizen: 10-30 months processing time for I-130, and currently there is no additional “wait” period to apply for the Green Card, according to the March 2023 Visa Bulletin.
+• Green Card / U.S. Residency for spouse of U.S. citizen: 4.5 to 8.5 years processing time for I-130, and currently there is no additional “wait” period to apply for the Green Card, according to the December 2025 Visa Bulletin [3].

-• Green Card / U.S. Residency unmarried child of U.S. resident over 21 (including step children): 2.5-5.5 years processing time for the I-130 and 8-9 years “wait” time, to apply for the residency according to the March 2023 Visa Bulletin [2]
+• Green Card / U.S. Residency unmarried child of U.S. resident over 21 (including step children): 4-13years processing time for the I-130 and 8-9 years “wait” time, to apply for the residency according to the December 2025 Visa Bulletin [3].

 The visa category is determined by four characteristics.
 First, the immigration status of the petitioner resident or citizen, second, the family relationship, third, the age of the beneficiary or foreigner, and fourth, the marital status of the beneficiary.
 The categories are defined, according to these characteristics in the visa bulletin.
 [2]

-Once permanent residency [8] is approved it will remain valid as long as the person continues to reside the majority of the time in the U.S. and complies with the legal conditions for U.S. legal permanent residency.
+Once a spouse’s legal permanent residency [5] (Green Card) is approved, it remains valid as long as the person continues to live primarily in the United States and follows the requirements for maintaining permanent resident status.

 Family Benefits of a U.S. Residency